TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 Other resources
 ===============

+See :ref:`git cheat sheet <cheat-sheet-git>` for more git commands.

-We have compiled a list of helpful examples for you in the :ref:`Appendix<appendix>` section.
+We have compiled a list of more information for you in the :ref:`Appendix<appendix>` section.